Pat McCarthy (American football)

 Patrick L. McCarthy (born c.
-1939) is an American former football quarterback for the Holy Cross Crusaders.
+1939), or Lawrence Patrick McCarthy, is an American former football quarterback for the Holy Cross Crusaders.
 He was the Crusaders' starting quarterback on 1960, 1961, and 1962.
+As a sophomore in 1960, he won the Edward J. O'Melia Trophy after completing 15 of 22 passes for 247 yards against Boston College.
 As a junior in 1961, he ranked second in the country with 1,509 yards off total offense.
 He also set Holy Cross records for total offense in a season (1,721 yards in 1962) total offense in a career (4,534 yards).
 He also established NCAA records for two-point conversions scored (13) and two-point conversion passes (19).
+He was twice selected as an All-East player and received the 1961 Bulger Lowe Trophy as the best college football player in New England.

+McCarthy grew up in Haverhill, Massachusetts.
+He played football and basketball at Lawrence Central Catholic High School.
+He was known as "Larry" during high school.

-He was inducted into the Holy Cross Hall of Fame in 1971.
-After graduating, McCarthy joined the United States Marine Corps and played quarterback for the Quantico Marines Devil Dogs football team.
+After graduating from Holy Cross, McCarthy joined the United States Marine Corps and played quarterback for the Quantico Marines Devil Dogs football team in 1963 and 1964.
+He also served three years in the Marines as an artillery officer in Vietnam.

+McCarthy later served as the director of alumni relations at Holy Cross.
+He was inducted into the Holy Cross Varsity Club Hall of Fame in 1971.